Bibiana Obler

 Professional Organizations

-Obler recently joined the editorial collective of Feminist Studies.
+Obler is the arts editor of the interdisciplinary journal Feminist Studies.

 Publications